bobbylite/MailinatorRouterService/README.md

 `$ npm install --save`

+## Starting

+To start the app in production mode, first compile the TypeScript code:

+`$ npm run tsc`

-And then run the grunt task to compile the TypeScript:
+And then run production code:

 `$ npm run prod`

-## Starting

-To start the server run:
+To start the app in development mode:

-`$ npm start`
+`$ npm run dev`

 ## Moving On From Here...